2023 Best Agriculture Schools

 Full Agriculture & Agriculture Operations at University of Wisconsin - Madison Report

-Iowa State University came in at #8 in this year’s edition of the Best Agriculture Schools ranking.
-Iowa State is a fairly large public school located in the city of Ames.
+Iowa State University did quite well in this year’s ranking of the best schools for agriculture and agriculture operations students.
+It came in at #8 on the list.
+Iowa State is a fairly large public school located in the small city of Ames.

 While working on their degree, agriculture and agriculture operations majors at Iowa State accumulate an average of around $22,502 in student debt.
 This translates to an average monthly loan payment of $208, based on a 10-year repayment plan.

-Read full report on Agriculture & Agriculture Operations at Iowa State University
+Full Agriculture & Agriculture Operations at Iowa State University Report

-Lake Area Technical Institute came in at #9 in this year’s edition of the Best Agriculture Schools ranking.
-Located in the remote town of Watertown, LATI is a public college with a small student population.
+Lake Area Technical Institute did quite well in this year’s ranking of the best schools for agriculture and agriculture operations students.
+It came in at #9 on the list.
+Located in the town of Watertown, LATI is a public school with a small student population.

 On average, agriculture and agriculture operations graduates from LATI take out $12,000 in student loans while working on their degree.